mtlynch/spaceduck/_posts/2018-04-04-automating-storj-setup.md

   no payment address was given, try --help
 ```

-In a very similar case, Storj writes the nothing to stdout and instead writes the error to stderr:
+In a very similar case, Storj writes the nothing to stdout and instead writes to stderr:

 ```bash
 $ storjshare create --noedit --outfile /notexists/a.json --storj "0x0000000000000000000000000000000000000000" 1> /tmp/stdout-output.txt 2> /tmp/stderr-output.txt